pingcap/docs-cn/tools/lightning/overview-architecture.md

 # TiDB-Lightning Overview

 [TiDB-Lightning](https://github.com/pingcap/tidb-lightning) is a tool used for fast full import of large amounts of data into a TiDB cluster.
-Currently, TiDB-Lightning supports reading SQL dump exported via mydumper.
+Currently, TiDB-Lightning supports reading SQL dump exported via mydumper or CSV data source.
 You can use it in the following two scenarios:

 - Importing **large amounts** of **new** data **quickly**
 - Back up and restore all the data